FFFF-0000h/Tech-Scrolls/README.md

 - **repository**: a central location in which code is stored and managed.

+- **resolution**: Essentially how large an image or graphic can be rendered on a display.
+Oftentimes developers talk about the resolution of photos as photos at a low resolution won’t display as well if they need to be sized for the full width of a desktop screen.
+Resolutions are measured in pixels(p).

+- **Responsive design**: usually known as "Respnsive web design".
+A responsive design is one that adapts to the user's device and, in an ideal world, the user's context so that it displays the content required in the most appropriate and accessible manner, regardless of what kind of web-connected device is being used to view it.
+In practice this means a web page will re-paginate itself as the screen size reduces or increases, displaying in multiple columns when viewed on a desktop computer, but only a single column when viewed on a smartphone. _See also [adaptive design](#a)_.

 - **REPL (Read-Eval-Print Loop)**: an interactive interpreter to a programming language.

 - **REST (Representational State Transfer)**: Representational state transfer (REST) is a software architectural style that defines a set of constraints to be used for creating Web services.
 Web services that conform to the REST architectural style, called RESTful Web services, provide interoperability between computer systems on the internet.
 RESTful Web services allow the requesting systems to access and manipulate textual representations of Web resources by using a uniform and predefined set of stateless operations, in the form of an HTTP method, or verb (GET, POST, PUT, DELETE etc.).
 By using a stateless protocol and standard operations, RESTful systems aim for fast performance, reliability, and the ability to grow by reusing components.

 - **RESTful Web Services**: web services that conform to the REST architectural style.

-- **resolution**: Essentially how large an image or graphic can be rendered on a display.
-Oftentimes developers talk about the resolution of photos as photos at a low resolution won’t display as well if they need to be sized for the full width of a desktop screen.
-Resolutions are measured in pixels (e.g., the resolution of a MacBook Air screen is 1440 x 900 pixels).
+- **ruby**: Ruby is an interpreted, high-level, general-purpose programming language.
+Ruby is dynamically typed and uses garbage collection and just-in-time compilation.

+- **ruby on rails**: Ruby on Rails, or Rails, is a server-side web application framework written in Ruby under the MIT License.
+Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages.

 ## S

 - **SaaS (Software as a Service)**: Software as a service (SaaS) is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software".

+- **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.

 - **SAML (Security Assertion Markup Language)**: Security Assertion Markup Language is an open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
 What that jargon means is that you can use one set of credentials to log into many different websites.
 SAML is an XML-based markup language for security assertions.

-- **sandbox**: a testing environment that isolates untested code changes and outright experimentation from the production environment or repository, in the context of software development including Web development and revision control.

 - **scope**: a collection of variables(usually in a function) as well as the rules for how those variables are accessed by name.
 Only code inside that function can access that function’s  scoped  variables.

 - **SDLC (Software Development Life Cycle)**: Software Development Life Cycle (SDLC) is a process used by the software industry to design, develop and test high quality softwares.
 The SDLC aims to produce a high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
 It is also referred to as the application development life-cycle.

+- **Semantic markup**: is an approach to coding [HTML](#h) where the markup tags used to describe content also provide relevant metadata about the content itself.
+For example, a piece of information that's relevant to the main content of a page, but not directly the subject of the page, might be marked up as being an `<aside>`.

 - **server**: a computer that provides data to other computers.